realStandal/redwood-sentry-demo/README.md

 The [home page](http://localhost:8910) provides a list of links to various pages which will trigger the following:

-* **Function Exception** - Trigger [a serverless Function](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/functions/exception/exception.ts) which throws an error tagged to the current user (via the web).
+* **Function Exception** - [A serverless Function](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/functions/exception/exception.ts) which throws an error tagged to the current user (via the web).
-* **Service Exception** - Trigger [a service](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/services/exception/exception.ts) which throws an error tagged to the current user (via the API and web).
+* **Service Exception** - [A service](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/services/exception/exception.ts) which throws an error tagged to the current user (via the API and web).
-* **Prisma Tracing** - Trigger [a service](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/services/users/users.ts) which invokes a Prisma query, logging details about the request to Sentry.
+* **Prisma Tracing** - [A service](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/services/users/users.ts) which invokes a Prisma query, logging details about the request to Sentry.
-* **Unauthenticated Exception** - Trigger [a service](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/services/exception/exception.ts) which throws an error as an unauthenticated user.
+* **Unauthenticated Exception** - [A service](https://github.com/realStandal/redwood-sentry-demo/blob/main/api/src/services/exception/exception.ts) which throws an error as an unauthenticated user.

 ## License